citusdata/citus_docs/develop/api_guc.rst

 :ref:`citus_add_node`.

 Note that foreign keys between reference tables and local tables come at a slight cost.
-When you create the foreign key, Citus must add plain table to Citus' metadata, and track it in :ref:`partition_table`.
+When you create the foreign key, Citus must add the plain table to Citus' metadata, and track it in :ref:`partition_table`.
 Local tables that are added to metadata inherit the same limitations as reference tables (see :ref:`ddl` and :ref:`citus_sql_reference`)..

-If you drop the foreign keys, Citus will automatically remove such local tables from metadata and that would eliminate such limitations on those tables.
+If you drop the foreign keys, Citus will automatically remove such local tables from metadata, which eliminates such limitations on those tables.

 Executor Configuration
 ------------------------------------------------------------